• Skip to primary navigation

 • Cranberries - We used fresh cranberries, however you can use frozen instead, and there is no need to defrost them first.

-• Oranges - Zest and juice go in to this cranberry bread to make it deliciously citrusy.
+• Oranges - Zest and juice go into this cranberry bread to make it deliciously citrusy.

 • Plain flour, baking powder and baking soda